-Welcome to UMW’s BSN Degree Completion Program, packed with thrilling and fulfilling course work!
-Development of the program has been supported by a grant from the Community Benefit Fund of the Mary Washington Hospital Foundation.
+The nursing (BSN) curriculum in UMW’s BSN degree completion program is packed with thrilling and fulfilling coursework!
+The development of the program has been supported by a grant from the Community Benefit Fund of the Mary Washington Hospital Foundation.

 Course Descriptions